kontainapp/km-releases/GettingStarted.md

 To run a kontain based container image, the container will need access to `/dev/kvm` and kontain monitor `km`, so make sure the host has these available.
 For Java we also require kontain's version of `libc.so`.

-## _Can we make this automatic?_
+E.g.

 ```bash
 docker run -it --rm \